elementor/elementor-developers-docs/src/editor-controls/selectors.md

 }
 ```

 If you omit the widget wrapper, the style will apply on all the `.widget-container` classes on the page.
-With the wrapper the style will apply only on `.widget-container` class on the widget.
+With the wrapper, the style will apply only on the `.widget-container` class of the widget.
 It is basically Elementor's way to create scoped styles for particular widget instances.

 ### Element ID

-When an element id variable used in the selector:
+When an element id variable is used in a selector:

 ```php
 'selectors' => [